phuihock/ifttt-twitter-webhook/README.md

   "count": 1,
   "limit": 10,
   "search_params": {
-    "user_name": "FirstSquawk",
     "text": "China"
   }
 }
 ```

-Searches use partial matching (LIKE queries) for both username and text fields.
+Searches use partial matching (LIKE queries) and will match the search text in either the username or text fields.
 Results are sorted by the createdAt timestamp in descending order (newest first).

 ## Security